engtuncay/engtuncay.github.io/typescript/ts-02-types.md

 When you look at this value, you can say that it’s a string.
 And this value has properties and methods that a string has.

-For example, the 'Hello' value has a property called length that returns the number of characters:

 ```js
  console.log('Hello'.length); // 5